racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Action.md

 You also have to define what to do in case an action does not succeed, show a warning, or raise an exception.

     @raise e:   throw an exception in case of an error
-    @warning:   only to be used with PyLabs client
+    @warning:   only to be used with Pylabs client

 ###Example Interface of a Root Object